pypa/packaging.python.org/source/specifications/core-metadata.rst

 Core Metadata Specifications
 ============================

-The current core metadata file format, version 1.2, is specified in :pep:`345`.
+The current core metadata file format, version 2.1, is specified in :pep:`566`.

-However, in a forthcoming PEP, the following specification will be defined as the canonical source for the core metadata file format.
-Fields which are defined in this specification, but do not currently appear in any accepted PEP, are marked as "New in version 1.3".
+It defines the following specification as the canonical source for the core metadata file format.

 Fields defined in the following specification should be considered valid, complete and not subject to change.
 Fields should be considered "optional" for versions which predate their introduction.

+.. note:: *Interpreting old metadata:* In :pep:`566`, the version specifier field format specification was relaxed to accept the syntax used by popular publishing tools (namely to remove the requirement that version specifiers must be surrounded by parentheses).
+Metadata consumers may want to use the more relaxed formatting rules even for metadata files that are nominally less than version 2.1.

 .. contents:: Contents
    :local: